Health Articles

 The Shih Tzu is a very healthy dog and is unlikely to suffer from the issues described in these articles.
 This section of the website is designed to enable you to educate yourself about a wide variety of diseases and conditions just in case your Shih Tzu—or any other dog you own—might have a problem you would like to learn more about.

-Note that although it is a brachycephalic breed, studies have shown most Shih Tzu to be unaffected by the problems seen in some other brachycephalic breeds, most notably the Bulldog.
+Note that although it is a brachycephalic breed, studies have shown most Shih Tzu to be unaffected by the problems seen in some other brachycephalic breeds.
 A well-bred Shih Tzu that conforms to the breed standard (meaning that it has a broad round head, large eyes that do not protrude, a broad square unwrinkled muzzle with wide open nostrils, and a broad strong underjaw) is unlikely to have breathing difficulties.
 Some Shih Tzu puppies may sniffle and snort while teething, but they almost always grow out of it with no veterinary intervention.

 TEETH

-Note that although it is a brachycephalic breed, studies have shown most Shih Tzu to be unaffected by the problems seen in some other brachycephalic breeds, most notably the Bulldog.
+Note that although it is a brachycephalic breed, studies have shown most Shih Tzu to be unaffected by the problems seen in some other brachycephalic breeds.
 A well-bred Shih Tzu that conforms to the breed standard (meaning that it has a broad round head, large eyes that do not protrude, a broad square unwrinkled muzzle with wide open nostrils, and a broad strong underjaw) is unlikely to have breathing difficulties.
 Some Shih Tzu puppies may sniffle and snort while teething, but they almost always grow out of it with no veterinary intervention.

 VETERINARY CARE AND GENERAL CONCERNS